UMMA Health × Initiative on Islam and Medicine

 Clinical Bioethics Consultation provides ethical guidance informed by Islamic bioethics principles.
 It is not a fatwa service and does not replace medical advice.

-Who This Service Serves
+Who Will Benefit From This Service

 Group of Muslim women